kovac031/DevQuestionsAndAnswers_CSharp/README.md

 Has to do with inheritance.
 "Either design for inheritance, or else prohibit it"

 ## 22. what are partial classes?
+Allows dividing a class into parts.
+E.g. "public class Person" can have multiple "public partial class Person" (same name) that effectively behave the same, but help with code readibality.

 ## 23. What are the differences between System.String and System.Text.StringBuilder classes?
 ## 24. what are generics in the context of C#?
 ## 25. what are delegates in C#?